 When you're conducting a job search, you need to make it easy for employers to find you online.
 Employers, who can be inundated with resumes when they post jobs, often seek passive candidates (qualified candidates who aren't necessarily looking for work, but who may be interested if the right job comes along).
 Here's how to ensure companies can find you.

-There are strategies older job seekers can implement to help expedite a job search and to find gainful, and meaningful, employment.
-From age-proofing your resume and cover letter to highlight your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.
+There are strategies older job seekers can implement to help expedite a job search and to find gainful and meaningful employment.
+From age-proofing your resume and cover letter, to highlighting your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.